baignashit671/Terraform-Module-Examples/README.md

 terraform apply   # Uses the default workspace automatically
 ________________________________________

-2. Named Workspaces (User-Defined Workspaces)
+2. Named Workspaces (User-Defined Workspaces):
 •	Created explicitly using the terraform workspace new <workspace_name> command.
 •	Each named workspace maintains its own state file within .terraform's workspace directory.
 •	Ideal for managing multiple environments like dev, staging, or prod.